plattysoft/Beret/README.md

 # Future Work

+- Add animation to "compile" or "load" using the Rainbow HAT
+- Tweak Android UI icons and feedback
 - Allow multiple entries to an event
 - Add a companion app and allow to deploy code from the companion app (i.e. running on a tablet)
 - Support for Servos via the PWM output